KQM-git/TCL/docs/evidence/characters/hydro/mona.md

 * It's impossible to pop Mona's Q bubble on enemies that are completely stagger resistant (aka gained hyper armor).

-* Certain Skill/burst cannot trigger the bubble.
+* Certain Skill/Burst cannot trigger the bubble.
 (Klee Q, Zhongli E).

-* Additionally, enemies that are "lift-able" by Jean's elemental Skill by default, then it will also get trapped in Mona's Q stasis.
+* Additionally, enemies that are "lift-able" by Jean's Elemental Skill by default, then it will also get trapped in Mona's Q stasis.
 But your Mona needs to be no more than 20-level lower than your enemy for this to work.

 * Stagger immunity spreadsheet by Myuwi#0001 from Mona Mains:
   [Google Sheet](https://docs.google.com/spreadsheets/d/1AENU1fu_pChwc8b0nDPmsCo2qvfi4MXycme4JqjmstA)